What Is an Analytical Application?

 - Identification of performance issues that require action

-- Cost reduction and profits increase possibilities
+- Cost reduction and profits increase the possibilities

 When your customers are happy, you would like the world to know.
 And there’s no better way to sell than having your customers advocate for you.
 Expanding your customer base will become easier and less challenging.
 You can also use the opportunity to sell more existing functionalities to your existing customers.